opencv/opencv/modules/gpu/doc/object_detection.rst

 ------------------
 .. cpp:class:: gpu::HOGDescriptor

-    Histogram of Oriented Gradients [Navneet Dalal and Bill Triggs.
+     Provides a histogram of Oriented Gradients [Navneet Dalal and Bill Triggs.
 Histogram of oriented gradients for human detection.
 2005.] descriptor and detector.
 ::

     struct CV_EXPORTS HOGDescriptor